-As high school football practice kicks off in the extreme summer heat, athletes across the southern states expose themselves to the risk of heat-related illnesses.
-With summer temperatures reaching triple-digits, coaches must work together to keep their players hydrated.
+As high school football practice kicks off in the extreme summer heat, athletes across southern states expose themselves to the risk of heat-related illnesses.
+With summer temperatures reaching triple-digits, coaches and parents must work together to keep their players hydrated.

-“Appropriate hydration before, during and after physical activity is an important ingredient to healthy and successful sports participation,” says the National Federation of State High School Associations (NFHS).
+“Appropriate hydration before, during and after physical activity is an important ingredient to healthy and successful sports participation,” the National Federation of State High School Associations (NFHS) advises.

 There are many different calculations and estimates of how much water a person should be drinking to stay hydrated on a daily basis.
 But it is thought that the average healthy male should drink roughly 3 liters (about 13 cups) of water per day, and the average healthy female should drink 2.2 liters (about 9 cups) daily.
 Age, weight and activity level factor into how much water may be needed daily.

-To maximize performance during a sporting event, athletes should drink 1/2 ounce of water per pound of body weight at least 24-48 hours before an event.
-Ingesting small amounts of water at regular intervals throughout the day helps athletes avoid cramping during an event.
+To maximize performance during a sporting event, athletes should drink half an ounce of water per pound of body weight at least 24 to 48 hours before an event.
+Ingesting small amounts of water at regular intervals throughout the day helps athletes avoid cramping during activity.

 A common misconception is that athletes should drink sports drinks prior to athletic events.
 Two hours before an event, 16 ounces (2 cups) of water is the best option for hydration because the body hasn’t begun sweating and losing electrolytes and carbs.
 Another 16 ounces of water should be consumed 30 minutes before the physical activity.